Skip to content

 The value to return if the condition is FALSE is optional - if it is not provided and the condition is FALSE, then the macro has no effect on the resulting query.

-The logical condition should be written in SQL and is evaluated with SQLGlot's SQL engine.
+The logical condition should be written in SQL and is evaluated with SQLGlot's SQL executor.
 It supports the following operators:

 • Equality: = for equals, != or <> for not equals